FourthBrain/stock-predictor/README.md

 # Stock Predictor
+### For use if the "docker" branch is failing to build

-dockerize a fastapi app that predicts stock prices
+alternative branch to dockerize a fastapi app that predicts stock prices

 ## Usage